 In small schools staff also suffer in a number of ways: they can feel isolated in dealing with their specialist role, and have limited scope for progression.
 A larger organisation would provide opportunities for peer discussion, support and progression.

-Schools often struggle to secure high quality Board members.
-Both schools have been blessed in recent years with strong BoardsGoverning Bodies, but again this should not be taken for granted.
-The two Boards require a large number of people to contribute to the school’s success, but also to work through a number of unglamorous tasks e.g. procedure refinement and agreement.
-A single Board over two schools would hugely improve this situation.
+Schools often struggle to secure high quality Governing Board members.
+Both schools have been blessed in recent years with strong Governing Bodies, but again this should not be taken for granted.
+The two Governing Board require a large number of people to contribute to the school’s success, but also to work through a number of unglamorous tasks e.g. procedure refinement and agreement.
+A single Governing Board over two schools would hugely improve this situation.

 As small buying entities, the individual schools have little purchasing power.
 Group procurement presents opportunities to secure greater value for money.